Kaiyrly/eb-1a/2-petition/README.md

 After a month like that, I stumbled on [a petition by Razvan Marinescu](https://github.com/razvanmarinescu/EB1A), a Romanian-British scientist who was approved for EB-1A and published his entire petition.
-It clicked, and then my full-time phase began.
+It clicked and then my full-time phase began.

 Some people are readily qualified for the program.
 They don't need to present many details because each one is stunning.
-Razvan was like that, and his petition was short, with 4 solid criteria (there are the total of 10 criteria in the program, one must meet any 3 of them), only 25 exhibits, and *just* over 150 pages long.
+Razvan was like that and his petition was short, with 4 solid criteria (there are the total of 10 criteria in the program, one must meet any 3 of them), only 25 exhibits, and *just* over 150 pages long.